mer-hybris/hadk.sailfishos.org/docs/subsystems.md

 For audio, Sailfish OS uses PulseAudio as the main mixer.
 For audio routing ohmd is used.

+!!!todo
-TODO: Add info about audio routing configuration TODO: Add more info in general.
+    Add info about audio routing configuration TODO: Add more info in general.

 ## Sensors